-Blogs Subdomains Don’t Help Internal Linking
+Subdomains Don’t Help Internal Linking

 Since subdomains are considered to be a separate entity from a root domain, links to and from the two sites are considered to be external.
-Any links from the subdomain to the root won’t be considered internal linking and may actually do more harm than good because they will be viewed as external links from a low quality extension of your domain.
+Any links from the subdomain to the root won’t be considered internal linking and may actually do more harm than good because they will be viewed as external links from a low-quality extension of your domain.
 Although Google may come to see that the two sites are interrelated, that doesn’t guarantee the search engine will carry the links’ influence from the subdomain to the primary in anyway that benefits your SEO.

-SEO isn’t the only area that may suffer from blogs on a subdomain.
+SEO isn’t the only area that may suffer from a subdomain.
 Your brand may suffer because a well-written blog allows visitors to get to know your company by showcasing your human side and build you up as a subject matter expert.
 The lack of a blog on your website creates a disconnect.

-Without the proper integration, having a blog on a subdomain can also hurt your conversion rate optimization.
-Users often get confused if there is not a clear funnel between the two that targets the websites micro and macro conversions.
+Without proper integration, having a blog on a subdomain can also hurt your conversion rate optimization.
+Users often get confused if there is not a clear funnel between the two that targets the website’s micro and macro conversions.
 In addition, analytics tracking gets much more complex, as you need to set up a filter in Universal Analytics.

-Wait, One More Thing.
-When to Use a Subdomain
+When You Should Use a Subdomain

-Let me give you a couple quick pointers on when you want to use a subdomain, so this is not an entirely one sided blog post.
+Let me give you a couple quick pointers on when you want to use a subdomain, so this is not an entirely one-sided blog post.

 - When you think it could be penalized: Generally, penalties are on the subdomain level.
 If you are worried about a Google penalty for some reason, you can use a subdomain.